raillogistic/rail-django-graphql/docs/examples/configuration-management-examples.md

 # Configuration Management Examples

-This guide provides practical examples of using the Configuration Management system in django-graphql-auto, including environment-based configuration, feature flags, runtime configuration updates, and validation.
+This guide provides practical examples of using the Configuration Management system in rail-django-graphql, including environment-based configuration, feature flags, runtime configuration updates, and validation.

 ## Table of Contents